 Laura E.B.
 Hulce helps clients solve challenging problems in commercial litigation.
 She has significant experience in federal and state courts nationwide, as well as arbitrations.
 A trusted advisor to clients, she helps them obtain important victories in a variety of industries, mitigate risk, and avoid unnecessary litigation.
 Her practice focuses on commercial disputes, including subject matters such as breach of contract, business torts, restrictive covenants, trademark, health care, and others.

-Ms. Hulce is a member of Jenner & Block’s Pro Bono Committee and a Co-Chair of the firm’s Associates Committee.
-In 2017, she was named an Emerging Lawyer in commercial litigation by Leading Lawyers.
+Ms. Hulce is a member of Jenner & Block’s Pro Bono Committee.
+She was named an Emerging Lawyer in commercial litigation by Leading Lawyers in 2017 and 2018.